opnfv/pharos/docs/labs/zte-sh-lab/lab_description.rst

 ------------

 ZTE SH Pharos lab currently has three PODs available in Shanghai.
 Each POD has 5 servers, 3 controller nodes and 2 computer nodes.
-These PODs are dedicatedly used for Production/CI.
+These PODs are dedicated for use by Production/CI.
 These PODs focus scenarios related with **test** projects, **installer** projects and performance enhancement projects, such as KVM, OVS, FDS, etc.